 - Defective products

-Because of the severity of burn injuries and the required amount of medical treatment, medical bills and other expenses often add up to hundreds of thousands of dollars and can be a significant financial burden on the victim and his or her loved ones.
+Because of the severity of burn injuries and the required amount of medical treatment, medical bills and other expenses often add up to hundreds of thousands of dollars and can be a significant financial burden on the victim and their loved ones.
 We have extensive experience helping victims secure the compensation they need.

-Spinal cord injury (SCI) is damage to the spinal cord that results in a loss of function such as mobility or feeling.
-Frequent causes of damage are trauma (car accidents, gun shots, falls, etc.) or disease (polio, spina bifida, Friedreich's Ataxia, etc.).
-The spinal cord does not have to be severed in order for a loss of function to occur.
+A spinal cord injury (SCI) is damage to the spinal cord that results in a loss of function such as mobility or feeling.
+Frequent causes of damage are trauma (car accidents, gunshots, falls, etc.) or disease (polio, spina bifida, Friedreich’s Ataxia, etc.).
+The spinal cord does not have to be severed for a loss of function to occur.
 In fact, in most people with SCI, the spinal cord is intact, but the damage to it results in loss of functioning.
-Almost 11,000 people in the U.S. sustain a traumatic spinal cord injury each year, resulting in temporary or permanent sensory deficit, motor deficit, or bowel or bladder dysfunction.
-And 200,000 people in this country live with paralysis caused by SCI.

-Most victims of spinal cord damage are young and male, although anyone can suffer these debilitating injuries.
-The most common cause of SCI is motor vehicle crashes.
-Violence-related SCIs have been steadily increasing over the past two decades.
+The most common cause of spinal cord injuries is motor vehicle crashes.
 Falls and sports injuries are also associated with damage to the spinal cord.